NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - reduce the overall work required in the whole system,
 - and reduce the time needed to serve the frontend to the user.

-These techniques may decrease work in one area while increasing it in another.
-And achieving absolute optimization may require very complex system.
-Therefore, a good goal is to maintain a bird's-eye view of the entire system and to select optimization techniques and their levels of application in an effective way.

 ## Performance through minimalism

 Before diving into the technical side of things, it is worth mentioning minimalism as a non technical, or a less technical, solution to make frontends fast.

 Bloat is a very well known phenomenon in [software in general](https://en.wikipedia.org/wiki/Software_bloat) and in the web in particular.
-According to [httparchive.org](https://httparchive.org/reports/page-weight#bytesTotal), as of december 2024, the median desktop web pages loads 2.67 MB of data (almost 6 times the median web page from 2011).
+According to [the HTTP Archive](https://httparchive.org/reports/page-weight#bytesTotal), as of december 2024, the median desktop web pages loads 2.67 MB of data (almost 6 times the median web page from 2011).

 On this subject, I recommend Maciej Cegłowski's hilarious talk: [The Website Obesity Crisis](https://idlewords.com/talks/bsite_obesity.htm):

 > [Maciej's] modest proposal: your website should not exceed in file size the major works of Russian literature.
 Anna Karenina, for example, is 1.8 MB

 Minimalism is one way to approach this issue of web bloat.
-It is encouraged in the [Sustainable Web design](https://stainablewebdesign.org/) and the [eco-sufficiency](https://en.wikipedia.org/wiki/Eco-sufficiency) sphere, where people question the usefulness (to the site owner and to the users) of the content delivered by websites and applications.
+It is encouraged in the [Sustainable Web design](https://stainablewebdesign.org/) and the [eco-sufficiency](https://en.wikipedia.org/wiki/Eco-sufficiency) spheres, where people question the usefulness (to the site owner and to the users) of the content delivered by websites and applications.
 They ask questions like:

 - Is this image or this script really useful
 - Does this image or script have to be this big
 - Is this old content, or say this polyfill script, still relevant today or should we remove it

 [Sustainable Web design](https://sustainablewebdesign.org/) goes beyond minimalism.
-It encompasses user experience design and also the technical solutions addressed in the rest of this article.
+It encompasses user experience design, carbon intensity and also the technical solutions addressed in the rest of this article.

 ## Caching